Mueljr/AWS_Demos_ZtoH_2024/AWS Cloud Optimization Projects/README.md

 Folder contains a few projects that have implemented the AWS Lambda Function to aid in Cost Optimization.

-Cost Optimization project relates to some resources in the AWS Cloud platform, to allow for better efficiency of resources.
+Cost Optimization project relates to some resources & use cases in the AWS Cloud platform, to allow for better efficiency of resources.